Linuxfabrik/monitoring-plugins/check-plugins/mysql-memory/README.md

 Checks current and maximum possible memory usage specifically for MySQL/MariaDB.
 Calculates the theoretical maximum memory consumption based on global buffers, per-thread buffers, max connections, and Performance Schema usage.
 Compares this against the physical memory of the server.

-**Alerting Logic:**

-* WARN if max used memory > 2 GiB on 32-bit systems
-* WARN if max used memory > 95% of physical memory
-* WARN if total physical memory < max peak memory + memory used by other processes (excluding mysqld/mariadbd/systemd)

 **Data Collection:**

 * Queries `SHOW GLOBAL VARIABLES` for all relevant buffer size variables (`innodb_buffer_pool_size`, `key_buffer_size`, `sort_buffer_size`, `join_buffer_size`, `max_connections`, etc.)